ZZ Plant Benefits: Why It’s the Best Low-Maintenance Houseplant

 Here are some key things to think about for soil and potting requirements:

-- Soil pH: The zz plant likes a slightly acidic to neutral soil pH, between 6.0 and 7.0.
+- Soil pH: The ZZ plant likes a slightly acidic to neutral soil pH, between 6.0 and 7.0.

 - Pot size: Choose a pot that’s 1-2 sizes bigger than the plant’s current one.